Trump-backed Johnson reelected as US House Speaker – DW – 01/03/2025

 Fresh faces in Congress

-The speaker's election was the key focus as the new Congress opened.
-But the day will also mark some firsts.
+The speaker's election has been the key focus as the new Congress opened.
+But the day has also marked some firsts.

-For the first time in US history, two Black women, Lisa Blunt Rochester from Delaware and Angela Alsobrooks from Maryland, will be serving in the Senate at the same time.
+For the first time in US history, two Black women, Lisa Blunt Rochester from Delaware and Angela Alsobrooks from Maryland, have been serving in the Senate at the same time.

-Andy Kim from New Jersey will also be the first Korean American senator.
+Andy Kim from New Jersey has become the first Korean American senator.

-In the House, Sarah McBride is set to be the first openly transgender person in Congress.
+In the House, Sarah McBride has become the first openly transgender person in Congress.

-Former Speaker Nancy Pelosi, who recently had hip replacement surgery after a fall, returned to Washington and got a standing ovation from Democrats as she cast her vote for Jeffries.
+Former Speaker Nancy Pelosi, who has recently had hip replacement surgery after a fall, has returned to Washington and has received a standing ovation from Democrats as she has cast her vote for Jeffries.

 lo/ab (AP, APF, dpa, Reuters)